hs7t/peek/README.md

 ```
 ### Debugging
 If you want to troubleshoot peek, you can enable debug mode, which
-shows you more information when errors ocurr:
+shows you more information when errors occur:

 ```bash
 peek -db